juberijuber/image-to-text-converter/README.md

-# image to text converter by using machine learning
+Image to Text converter by using Machine Learning